Previous number in Later Series Next number in Later Series

 160 (Later Series) Baitz jugs and Glasses

-Does this shape appear in other series?
+Do these shapes appear in other series?
 No - (none recorded) although there are other small jugs that are somewhat similar.

 Baitz was (and is) a well-known brand of liqueurs.
-Examples of

 [Click image to enlarge]